Pyotr Semyonovich Popov

 Pyotr Semyonovich Popov (Пётр Семёнович Попов; July 1923 – January 1960) was a colonel in the Soviet military intelligence apparatus (GRU).
 He was the first GRU officer to offer his services to the Central Intelligence Agency after World War II.
 Between 1953 and 1958, he provided the United States government with large amounts of information concerning military capabilities and espionage operations.
 He was codenamed ATTIC for most of his time with the CIA, and his case officer was George Kisevalter.

 In 1953 Popov was a GRU officer stationed in Vienna, a case officer working against Yugoslav targets.
 Popov first made contact in 1953 by slipping a letter into the parked car of a United States diplomat in Vienna, offering to sell Soviet documents.
 He seemed to be motivated by a deep anger at what he felt was government exploitation of the peasants of Russia, including his own family.
+According to a report written by the CIA in 2013, he was motivated by money to be able to "maintain both a wife and a mistress".
 While stationed in Vienna, Popov was able to provide documents such as the 1951 Soviet army field regulations, and after a July 1954 home visit to the Soviet Union, information regarding Soviet nuclear submarines and guided missiles.

 In 1955 Popov was suddenly transferred to East Berlin to work with illegal agents being sent to the West.
 He continued to provide counterintelligence and military information.
 In April 1958 Popov told Kisevalter that a senior KGB official had boasted of having "full technical details" of the Lockheed U-2 spy plane, leading U2 project director Richard M. Bissell, Jr. to conclude the project had a leak.
 On 1 May 1960 a U-2 was shot down over the Soviet Union, in the 1960 U-2 incident.